sawmurai/phpls-rs/docs/phpls-rs.md

 ## Backend

-The backend acts as the main interface between the language service client and phpls-rs.
+The backend acts as the main interface between the language server client and phpls-rs.

 [More information](backend.md)